flo-compbio/xlmhg/README.rst

 Background
 ----------

-For a discussion of the statistical background and implementation of this test, please see my `arXiv paper <http://arxiv.org/abs/1507.07905>`_.
+For a discussion of the statistical background and implementation of this test, please see my `Technical Report on arXiv <http://arxiv.org/abs/1507.07905>`_.